Disputing a council tax bill

-Another way of changing your property’s band is to persuade the Valuation Office Agency that the original valuation was mistaken.
+Another way of changing your property’s band is to persuade the Valuation Office Agency that the original valuation was a mistake.
 To do this, you will need to check the band of similar properties near yours and see if they are any lower than yours.
-You can search this on the Valuation Office Agency's website.
+You can search this on the VOA's website.

-If you think there is a discrepancy, you should then check the 1991 value of your home and compare this to the range of value for your current band.
-To request a ‘band review’ you need to contact your local valuation office and explain why you think your banding is wrong.
+If you think there is a discrepancy, you should then check the 1991 value of your home and compare this to the range for your current band.
+To request a band review you need to contact your local valuation office and explain why you think your banding is wrong.

 Be aware that changing your home’s valuation could result in a higher council tax bill in some cases.
 A band review could place your property in a lower or higher band, or leave it unchanged.

-If the Valuation Office Agency puts you into a higher band, you could find yourself paying more council tax as a result.
+If the VOA puts you into a higher band, you could find yourself paying more council tax as a result.

 If you apply for the VOA to review your council tax banding, you should get a formal written decision.
-You then have three months in which to consider this and to apply to the valuation tribunal if you are dissatisfied.
+You then have three months in which to consider this and to apply to the valuation tribunal if you are not satisfied.